vktr274/cnn-affect-recognition/README.md

 After the unsuccessful attempt with ResNet-18 we decided to try the same approach with ResNet-34.
 We used the same VGG16-like top as with ResNet-18 and the same optimizer and hyperparameters.

+The model started heavily overfitting after 12 epochs so we see no improvement over previous attempts.
+The training loss started at 2.057 and ended at 4.132 before early stopping at epoch 22.

 ## Results

 TODO